 Quantitative easing was put in place in response to the 2007-2008 financial crisis.
 The Fed hoped the program would help banks feel comfortable lending money again.
 The program was meant to temporarily stimulate the economy, and after the Fed saw a favorable impact on inflation and employment, it announced that it would taper its buying program.
 In other words, it would purchase fewer assets each month.

-Origin of the "Tapering" Discussion
+Origin of the Tapering Discussion

-With this as background, the markets expected the tapering to occur at the Fed's September 18, 2013 meeting.
+With this as background, the markets expected the tapering to occur at the Fed's Sept.
+18, 2013, meeting.
 However, the central bank surprised the markets by electing to keep QE at $85 billion per month.

 Market Reaction to Tapering

+Late in 2013, a widely held belief was that once the Fed began to pull back on its stimulus, the markets would start to perform more in line with economic fundamentals.
+In this case, that meant weaker performance.
 Bonds indeed sold off sharply in the wake of Bernanke's first mention of tapering, while stocks began to exhibit higher volatility than they had previously.
-However, the markets subsequently stabilized through the second half of 2013 as investors gradually grew more comfortable with the idea of a reduction in QE.
+However, the markets subsequently stabilized through the second half of 2013, as investors gradually grew more comfortable with the idea of a reduction in QE.